Blitzman/CarND-Advanced-Lane-Lines/README.md

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.
+* Apply a perspective transform to rectify image ("birds-eye view").
 * Use color transforms, gradients, etc., to create a thresholded binary image.
-* Apply a perspective transform to rectify binary image ("birds-eye view").
 * Detect lane pixels and fit to find the lane boundary.
 * Determine the curvature of the lane and vehicle position with respect to center.
 * Warp the detected lane boundaries back onto the original image.